ProtoShiva/movie-shop-redux/README.md

 so if we directly mutate the state directly, then redux won't know if state is changed or not because the reference is same

+**useSelector(state => state) here we have subscribed to whole store, whenever there is some change in store then UI gets changed.
+This is why it is said don't subscribe to whole store but a part of a store which a particular state.
+Eg: useSelector(state => state.cart)**

 const initialState = {
-cart:{}, //try not to make array to store items
+cart:{}, //try not to make array to store items because in array to search smth, you have to loop whereas in object it is O(1) time
 }

-if (action.type === "UPDATE_CART") {
-const oldState = { ...state }
-oldState.cart.push(action.value)
-return oldState
-}

-above you will think that you have changed cart and that is why it is showing in ui.

-useSelector() detects changes in store, if happen then UI changes.

-oldState.cart.push(value) // this won't work as cart array is not changing

-oldState.cart = [...oldState.cart, action.value] //this will work

-and this is why
-don't do this const movies = useSelector(function(state){
-return state
-})

-instead do
-const movies = useSelector(function(state){
-return state.cart
-})